erroronline1/caro/readme.md

 ### Order
 The order module supports all parties.
 Purchase is supposed to obtain structured and complete data for placed orders and ordering units get information about the order state.
+Products are intended to be selected from the database populated by pricelist imports.
+Manual ordering is possible though.
+But only products within the database can store additional information:
 Ordered products identify themself as incorporated or not or whether they are qualified for a necessary sample check.
 Both can be done from the list of ordered products, during operations and without being mixed-up.
+Delivered products get an update on the last ordered date.

 Orders may have to be approved; pending approvals sum up and can be batch approved by users with an order authentification pin.